lammau123/FAQs-nextjs/README.md

 ## Requirements

-  ## Static Route:
+#### Static Route:

-Create a page at /faq that displays a list of FAQ items.
+- Create a page at /faq that displays a list of FAQ items.
-Each FAQ item should consist of a question and an answer.
+- Each FAQ item should consist of a question and an answer.

-Simulated FAQ Data:
+#### Simulated FAQ Data:

-Use a local array of objects to simulate the FAQ data.
+- Use a local array of objects to simulate the FAQ data.
-Each FAQ object should have a question and an answer.
+- Each FAQ object should have a question and an answer.

-Search Functionality:
+#### Search Functionality:

-Implement a search bar at the top of the page that filters the FAQ items based on the text input.
+- Implement a search bar at the top of the page that filters the FAQ items based on the text input.
-The search should be case-insensitive and should match the search term against the questions.
+- The search should be case-insensitive and should match the search term against the questions.

-Accordion Functionality:
+#### Accordion Functionality:

-Each FAQ question should be clickable to toggle the visibility of the answer.
+- Each FAQ question should be clickable to toggle the visibility of the answer.
-When a question is clicked, the corresponding answer should expand below it.
+- When a question is clicked, the corresponding answer should expand below it.
-If the question is clicked again, the answer should collapse.
+- If the question is clicked again, the answer should collapse.

-Responsive Design:
+#### Responsive Design:

-The page should be fully responsive and look good on both desktop and mobile devices.
+- The page should be fully responsive and look good on both desktop and mobile devices.
-Use Tailwind CSS for all styling.
+- Use Tailwind CSS for all styling.

-Bonus Challenges
+## Additional Features

-Expand/Collapse All: Add buttons to expand or collapse all FAQ items at once.
+- Expand/Collapse All: Add buttons to expand or collapse all FAQ items at once.
-Persist Search State: Save the user's search query in the URL so that it persists across page reloads.
+- Persist Search State: Save the user's search query in the URL so that it persists across page reloads.
-Example Submission

-Your submission should be a single .js file containing:
+## Code should be a single .js file containing:

-A functional Next.js page at /faq.
+- A functional Next.js page at /faq.
-All necessary code to implement the FAQ accordion with search functionality.
+- All necessary code to implement the FAQ accordion with search functionality.
-Styling implemented with Tailwind CSS directly in the file.
+- Styling implemented with Tailwind CSS directly in the file.

-Example FAQ Data
+## Example FAQ Data

-const faqs = [
+> const faqs = [
   { question: 'What is Next.js?', answer: 'Next.js is a React framework for building web applications.' }, { question: 'How does Tailwind CSS work?', answer: 'Tailwind CSS is a utility-first CSS framework for rapidly building custom designs.' }, { question: 'What is the purpose of getStaticProps?', answer: 'getStaticProps is used to fetch data at build time in Next.js.' },